concretecms/concrete5-vagrant-development/vagrant/README.md

 **Prerequisites**: Ensure Git is installed (instructions for: [OSX](http://help.pagodabox.com/customer/portal/articles/200927), [Windows](http://help.pagodabox.com/customer/portal/articles/202068)), as well as: [VirtualBox](https://www.virtualbox.org/), and [Vagrant](http://docs.vagrantup.com/v2/installation/).
 Installers are available for all common OSs.

+### Get The Vagrant Files ###

+With the prerequisites installed, all that's necessary is to copy the `vagrant` directory to your Concrete5 project root (ie. at the same level as the `web` directory).

+**Via Git** If your project is using Git for version control, you can add this repository as a remote and simply checkout the /vagrant directory:

+    $: cd {your-project-root}
+    $: git remote add vagrant-repo {this-repo-git-clone-url}
+    $: git fetch vagrant-repo
+    $: git checkout vagrant-repo/master -- vagrant

+**By Hand** Download this repo as a zip file from Github, and extract the /vagrant directory into your project root.
+Done.

+### Configuring ###

+With the Vagrant directory added to your project, open the extensionless file name `Vagrantfile` inside the /vagrant directory.
+At the top of this file, you'll see a series of hashes you can use to configure the machine. **Note:** sensible defaults have been used, and there is actually zero configuration required to run a Concrete5 site.
+"Configuration" refers to optional tools/settings you may want to use on any given project.

 From the command line, navigate to this directory (`$: cd {root}/vagrant/`) in your Concrete5 repository , then simply